Tolkien's artwork: Calligraphy

 Tolkien's profession of philology made him familiar with medieval illuminated manuscripts; he imitated their style in his own calligraphy, an art which his mother had taught him.
 He applied this skill in his development of Middle-earth, creating alphabets such as Tengwar for his invented languages, especially Elvish.

 Tolkien applied his skill in calligraphy to write the One Ring's iconic inscription, in the Black Speech of Mordor, using Tengwar.
 The calligraphic inscription and a translation provided by Gandalf appear in The Fellowship of the Ring.

-Reception
+Publication

 In 1979, Tolkien's son Christopher began the process of bringing his father's artwork to the world's attention, beyond the images already published at that time on calendars, by editing Pictures by J.R.R.
 Tolkien.
 It had 48 plates, some in colour.

 Two major books have addressed Tolkien's artwork: Hammond and Scull's 1995 collection of his paintings, J. R. R. Tolkien: Artist & Illustrator; and Catherine McIlwaine's 2018 book accompanying the exhibition she curated at the Bodleian Library, Tolkien: Maker of Middle-earth.
 Hammond and Scull have also published two further collections; The Art of The Hobbit by J. R. R. Tolkien (2011) and The Art of The Lord of the Rings by J. R. R. Tolkien (2015).